VerifyTests/Verify.EntityFramework/readme.md

 ### Usage

-To start recording call `EfRecording.StartRecording()`.
+To start recording call `Recording.Start()`.
 The results will be automatically included in verified file.

 <!-- snippet: Recording -->
 <a id='snippet-Recording'></a>